-Wouldn’t your life be easy if the right resumes leaped to the top of the heap, the way those high performers, themselves, do once you’ve hired them?
+Wouldn’t your life be easier if identifying high performers was as simple as watching the right resumes leap to the top of the heap, just like these candidates do once they’re hired?
 It’s possible to spot the high performers who can help your organization excel—just by reading their resumes.
-September and October are the busiest hiring months with more candidates looking for work than any other time of the year.
-Here are 5 surefire ways you can screen the pile quickly to find the high performer resumes.
+September and October are the busiest months for hiring.
+More people are looking for jobs during this time than any other time of the year.
+Here are 5 surefire ways to streamline your process for identifying high performers through their resumes.

 Tip 1.
 High performers have had a lot of jobs.

 Don’t be surprised, dismayed, or deterred by the number of jobs or positions that a high performer has had.
-First of all, the days when people stayed in one company their entire careers are long gone.
-Second, high performers, because of their drive to succeed, are always looking for new opportunities to move up and if an employer is not giving them with those opportunities, they will not hesitate to look elsewhere.
+In the process of identifying high performers, it’s important to recognize that the days when people stayed in one company their entire careers are long gone.
+High performers, driven by their desire to succeed, are always looking for new opportunities to move up.
+If an employer doesn’t provide those opportunities, they won’t hesitate to seek them elsewhere.

 Similarly, when high performers have been with the same company for a long period of time, they most likely haven’t stayed in any one position for very long.
 They usually get promoted every one to two years.
 If they leave a company, it’s generally for a job that’s a step up.
 They leave only for a better opportunity that involves more responsibility, power, and status.